 Your final semester practicum can be completed remotely allowing you to transition to your preferred location before you graduate and gain professional experience in a context that closely aligns with your career goals.

 Language Study and Intercultural Competence

-Bridging cultural and linguistic barriers is key to a successful career in international policy, so you will take several content-based courses in a second language and/or courses in intercultural competence (ICC).
+Bridging cultural and linguistic barriers is key to a successful career in policy and development, so you will take several content-based courses in a second language and/or courses in intercultural competence (ICC).